4 fall pet allergies and how to treat them

 • Skin irritation

-• Red/watering eyes and nose
+• Red or watery eyes and nose

-Dust mites thrive in, well, dust.
-That means a clean home is your pet’s best friend during the fall allergy season.
 Stick to a regular cleaning schedule, and consider deploying a damp microfiber cloth to target dust.
 A standard dry cloth can simply disperse dust into the air without actually removing it from your home.
-Vacuuming and thorough carpet/rug cleaning can also work wonders.
+Vacuuming and thorough carpet or rug cleaning can also work wonders.

 You should also pay attention to your home’s temperature and humidity levels.
 Dust mites don't fare as well in temperatures under 70° Fahrenheit or under lower humidity (less than 50%, ideally).
 Dehumidifiers, fans, and air conditioners can help.

-Oh, and be sure to pay close attention to your pet’s stuff — and to your pet, for that matter.
-You should bathe a dog at least weekly, ideally with an anti-allergen shampoo.
 (You can do the same for a cat if you think they’re at risk, even if you’re not used to giving your feline friend baths.)
 You can also stave off dust mites by regularly washing your pet’s bedding; several brands even make anti-allergen laundry detergents

-Mold Allergies
+Mold allergies

-Mold thrives in wet and rotting leaves, so mold allergies are particularly prevalent in fall.
+Mold thrives in wet and rotting leaves, so mold allergies are particularly prevalent in the fall.
 Mold uses spores to multiply.
-These spores can easily stick to your pet’s skin or find their way into your pet’s respiratory system.

 • Chewing and licking (especially of the paws)